renpy/renpy/sphinx/source/screens.rst

     to the screen, then events are delivered to that transform.
 But if a transform wraps a textbutton that is added to the vbox, this second transform is not given events.

+`default`

+    If given and true, the displayable is focused by default.
+Only one displayable should have this.

 `id`
     An identifier for the user-interface statement.
 When a screen is shown, property values can be supplied for the displayables with a